 The Arrieros project is located along the preeminent Eocene-Oligocene (Domeyko) porphyry copper belt of northern Chile, midway between the giant Chuquicamata and Centinela porphyry copper mining districts.
 Geological mapping of the limited rock outcrops on the northern and western margins of the Arrieros project area was completed by mid-February 2021.
 Porphyry style hydrothermal alteration occurs to the west and north of the project area, on ground not controlled by Pampa.
-Geophysical surveying, including 3D-VIP, MT and magnetics surveying, has largely been completed and results are being evaluated.
-Geophysical surveying is the only methodology available to explore the large, post-mineral, gravel filled "pampa" that comprises the vast majority of the project area, prior to possible drill testing of targets of interest.
-See the news releases dated February 16, and February 25, 2021 for further information.
+Geophysical surveying, including 3D-VIP, MT, and magnetics surveying, were completed and results are being evaluated.
+Geophysical surveying is the only methodology available to explore the large, post-mineral, gravel filled

+"pampa" that comprises most of the project area, prior to possible drill testing of targets of interest.
+See news releases dated February 16, and February 25, 2021 for further information.